 One cultural note is that it is better form not to say you are from "America."
 In Latin America, the term "America" denotes both North and South America, not just the United States.
 Therefore, it is better to call yourself a North American (norteamericano).

 The Argentine currency is the peso and is signified by the same symbol ($) as the U.S. dollar.
 ATM machines are widely available in Buenos Aires, allowing travelers with a variety of credit or debit cards to withdraw funds automatically in local currency.
 Although usually accepted at most hotels, traveler’s checks are often refused by business establishments and can be difficult or expensive to change at banks.
+Note that you will be able to obtain pesos only at ATMs, due to currency controls.

 Please consult the Department of State's Bureau of Consular Affairs web site for general travel information and the site's section on Travel Warnings for country-specific information: http://travel.state.gov/travel/cis_pa_tw/cis/cis_1130.html#crime.